 Epsilon’s non-modelled data unlocks consumers’ declared information.
 This gives you the ability to capture consumers who you would otherwise be unable to identify just through their browsing history and intent, all the while adhering to the strict guidelines you need to follow as a healthcare marketer.
-While Epsilon’s data is powerful on it’s own, you can also layer it with other 3rd Party Data.
-By combining Epsilon’s non-modeled, opt-in data, with modeled data provided by another 3rd Party, you get a full picture of what your audience says (through Epsilon’s survey), and how they behave.
+While Epsilon’s data is powerful on its own, you can also layer it with other 3rd-party data.
+By combining Epsilon’s non-modeled, opt-in data, with modeled data provided by another third party, you get a full picture of what your audience says (through Epsilon’s survey), and how they behave.

 As you can see, there are so many options available for reaching consumers across the healthcare vertical.
 So, now that you have a targeted segment of prospects, how can you be sure your ads are successful?